Open-Markets-Initiative/wireshark-lua/README.md

 ```
 For configuration information: [Wireshark Configuration Files.](https://www.wireshark.org/docs/wsug_html_chunked/ChAppFilesConfigurationSection.html "Wireshark Files Configuration Documentation")

-Some packets contain enough information to programmatically determine the correct protocol specification and/or version at runtime.  *Many do not.*  If you add multiple dissectors to your plugins folder, wireshark will dissect each "conversation" based on the first matching protocol.
+Note: Some packets contain enough information to programmatically determine the correct protocol specification and/or version at runtime.  *Many do not.*  If you add multiple dissectors to your plugins folder, wireshark will dissect each "conversation" based on the first matching protocol.

 In these cases, manually set which dissector will be called using [Analyze | Decode As…](https://www.wireshark.org/docs/wsug_html_chunked/ChCustProtocolDissectionSection.html "Wireshark Protocol Selection Documentation")
 ## Protocols